- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Trek to Annapurna Base Camp (4,130m) - 9 km/ 5.5 miles - 5 hrs walk

 The gentle uphill altitude gain makes it easier for us to walk up to MBC.
-We will have our lunch in Machhapuchhre Base Camp before heading towards Annapurna Base Camp.
-The trail is uphill for about an hour to the top from where we will have to walk on gentle uphill flat trail to the Annapurna Base Camp.
-Throughout the trip, we will be greeted by the magnificent scenery of Himchuli and Annapurna South.
-Upon reaching the Annapurna Base Camp, we will check in and start a short hike to the top of the nearby hill for proper acclimatization.
+After lunch at MBC we continue toward Annapurna Base Camp, walking through a beautiful glacial moraine valley surrounded by Himalayan giants including Annapurna I and Annapurna South.
+The trail is uphill for about an hour to the top from where we will have to walk on a gentle uphill flat trail to the Annapurna Base Camp.
+Upon arrival we check into the teahouse and take a short acclimatization walk toward the Annapurna South Glacier.
 This is the most serene experience of our trek as it offers great mountain vista and at the same time offers great scenery of mountains on all sides.
-Overnight in a tea house.

 Walking Distance: